dado3212/letterboxd-anim/README.md

 Then log in to your Letterboxd account and go to https://letterboxd.com/settings/data/.
 Export your data, and then copy the full contents of the `.zip` into the `export` folder.
 Then run `python3 .\create_gif.py`.

+Alternatively if you're trying to create a monthly summary screenshot, open `python3 .\build_diary.py` and modify the `with_photos` line to whatever month you're trying to generate (note that this may fail if you watch more movies in a month than can render on one page in Letterboxd).
+Once this is done you can run `python3 .\build_diary.py` which will create an `index.html` file of whatever month you've specified.
+It will automatically lay it out to take advantage of the size of the window.

 ## Thanks

 Thanks to Letterboxd for being a great service, and for the use of the [font](https://s.ltrbxd.com/fonts/Graphik-Regular-Web.woff) used for replicating the UI.
 All rights go to Letterboxd.